Phonopy API for Python#

 phonon.auto_projected_dos(plot=True).show()

-factor for phonon frequency is set in the pre-process of Phonopy with
+frequency is set in the pre-process of Phonopy with the factor keyword.

-heat capacity at contant volume at temperaturs are obtained by
+constant volume at temperatures are obtained by get_thermal_properties_dict,

 phonon.run_mesh([20, 20, 20])